 On November 8, 2016, Dayton voters passed Issue 9, an 8-year, 0.25% earned income tax.
 Issue 9, now known as “Your Dollars, Your Neighborhood,” supports expanded service levels and new investments to enhance the quality of life and physical appearance of the city of Dayton and its neighborhoods.

 Your Dollars, Your Neighborhood is estimated to generate $11 million annually, $8.5 million is committed to service enhancements and new investments: Vacant Lot and Boulevard Mowing, Residential Road Paving, Parks Improvements, and Preschool Promise.
 The remaining $2.5 million fills a budget gap that allows the City of Dayton to maintain essential public safety services and increase the average number of police officers by 20 over the next six years.

 Vacant lots are mowed once per month, April through October.
 This dashboard displays inventory of vacant lots that have been mowed, when they have been mowed, and how frequently they are mowed.
 Mowing information is updated continually, April through October.

-The 8-year residential road resurfacing program will bring average residential pavement condition from poor to satisfactory.
-The map feature displays roads that are scheduled for resurfacing, as well as roads that were completed.
+The 8-year residential road paving program will bring average residential pavement condition from poor to satisfactory.
+The map feature displays roads that are scheduled for paving, as well as roads that were completed.
 This dashboard also displays the pavement condition of residential roads by neighborhood, and the condition of the overall city network.
-This dashboard is updated as resurfacing occurs, April through December.
+This dashboard is updated as paving occurs, April through December.